keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 #### Create personal access token

-First, we need to create a personal access token for accessing the GitHub API.
+We need to create a personal access token for accessing the GitHub API.
 This token will be used by the container running the promotion task during the post-deployment phase of the `KeptnApp` within the `dev` stage.
 The container uses this access token to trigger a GitHub action that creates a pull request to promote the version that has been deployed from `dev` into `production`.
-By using GitHub actions rather than interacting directly with the Git repository in the container that executes the promotion step lets us avoid granting the container any write permissions to the repository.
+Using GitHub actions rather than interacting directly with the Git repository in the container that executes the promotion step lets us avoid granting the container any write permissions to the repository.

-Instead, an access token with a restricted set of permissions can be used, se we can make use of GitHub's [fine-grained access tokens](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) to restrict the permissions to only be able to trigger workflow actions, exclusively within our GitOps repository.
+Instead, we use an access token with a restricted set of permissions, so we can use of GitHub's [fine-grained access tokens](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) to restrict the permissions to only be able to trigger workflow actions, exclusively within our GitOps repository.
 The required permissions are highlighted in the screenshot below: